Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 * Shift+U - Undress all members during club gathering.

 ### Debug
-* Shift+Ctrl+Alt+C - Create a thread dump of all running TS4 treads.
+* Shift+Ctrl+Alt+C - Create a thread dump of all running TS4 threads.

 ## Pose and Animation interactions
 There is support for some special interactions, this might or might not be supported by the used pose/animation player.